-The AAST Research and Education Fund is funding three scholarships for 2018-2019.
-The scholarship recipients will receive their scholarship plaque at the 77th AAST Annual Meeting in San Diego, CA and will present their research findings at the 78th Annual Meeting of AAST & Clinical Congress of Acute Care Surgery in Dallas, TX.
+The AAST Research and Education Fund is funding three scholarships for 2020-2021.
+The scholarship recipients will receive their scholarship plaque at the 79th Annual Meeting of AAST & Clinical Congress of Acute Care Surgery in Waikoloa, HI and will present their research findings at the 80th Annual Meeting of AAST & Clinical Congress of Acute Care Surgery in Atlanta, GA.

 "Evaluating Enrollment of Uninsured Trauma Patients in Medicaid at the Time of Hospitalization Due to Injury"